osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 ## Accessing JSON data about OSRS items

 The JSON file for each OSRS item can be directly accessed using unique URLs provide through the `osrsbox.com` website.
-Technically, this provides the functionality of a RESTful API, but only supports GET requests.
+Technically, this provides some of the functionality of a RESTful API, but only supports GET requests.
 That is, you can fetch JSON files using a unique URL but cannot modify any JSON content.
 Below is a list of URL examples for items in the osrsbox-db:

 - [https://www.osrsbox.com/osrsbox-db/items-json/12453.json](https://www.osrsbox.com/osrsbox-db/items-json/12453.json)
 - [https://www.osrsbox.com/osrsbox-db/items-json/10.json](https://www.osrsbox.com/osrsbox-db/items-json/10.json)